Unity-Technologies/Graphics/com.unity.render-pipelines.core/Documentation~/exposing-preferences.md

 # Exposing preferences on the Core Render Pipeline Settings

 For exposing preferences on **Edit > Preferences > Core Render Pipeline**, you must specify classes that implement the interface `ICoreRenderPipelinePreferencesProvider`.
-Unity will automatically know what are the changes and will insert your preferences on the given page.
+Unity will automatically insert your preferences on the given page.

 For example: